Zum Inhalt

 # You must make the following adjustments:

-# - Replace "/ccm19" with the URL path under which CCM19 should be accessible,
+# Replace - "/ccm19" with the URL-path under which CCM19 should be accessible,

-# - replace "/path/to/ccm/public" with the path to the public directory in your
+# Replace - "/path/to/ccm/public" with the path to the public-directory in your

-# CCM19 installation (without / at the end!),
+# CCM19-installation (without the / at the end!),

-# - "unix:/run/php/php7.2-fpm.sock" depending on the server configuration with the
+# Replace - "unix:/run/php/php7.2-fpm.sock" with the

 set $ccm19_urlpath /ccm19;